RemiFreret/NuitInfo2018/README.md

 # Installation
 `npm install`

-You need a database with configuration found in *models/index.js*

 # Utilisation :
 `npm start` ou `node app.js`
 Go to *localhost:3000*

+# Database

+You need a database with configuration found in *models/index.js* :

+`CREATE DATABASE database;`
+`GRANT ALL PRIVILEGES ON database.* TO 'username'@'localhost' IDENTIFIED BY 'password';`